BusySnailDesignLab/Busy-Snail-Filament-Changer/WIRING/README.md

 These wiring instructions currently support two control boards: Bigtreetech MMB CAN V1.1 and V2.
 The internal wiring of the drive units and hub/buffer is universal.
 The LED, stepper motor, and hub/buffer intermediate wiring is the same for both boards.
 The wiring between the filament switches of the drive unit and the control board is board-specific.

-For the internal wiring of the drive unit and hub/buffer, it is recommended to use UL1332 AWG26 FEP wire (outer diameter 1.1mm) because 3D printed components have some tight spots in the wire channels.
-The insulation thickness and outer diameter of PVC insulated wire is usually larger, which may cause challenges.
+For the internal wiring of the drive unit and the hub/buffer, it is recommended to use UL1332 AWG26 FEP wire (with an outer diameter of 1.1 mm) because the 3D-printed components have tight spots in their wire channels.
+The insulation thickness and outer diameter of PVC-insulated wire are usually larger, which may cause installation challenges.

-There is no problem with thicker wire in the wiring between the controller board and the drive unit and the hub/buffer.
-For stepper motor wiring, a typical ribbon wire is a good choice to keep the bundles neater.
+There is no issue with using thicker wire for the connections between the controller board, the drive unit, and the hub/buffer.
+For the stepper motor wiring, a typical ribbon cable is a good choice to keep the bundles neater.

 <br/>